-To be endorsed as a school nurse, an applicant must hold an earned bachelor's or higher degree in nursing from an accepted institution of higher education or have successfully completed 3 years of practical experience working with school aged children and completed a nursing education program for a Registered Nurse (RN) or Bachelor's of Science in Nursing (BSN) program recognized by the U.S. Secretary of Education as a specialized accrediting agency, such as but not limited to the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN); have successfully completed the requirements for and hold a license to practice professional nursing in Colorado pursuant to the provisions of the Colorado Nurse Practice Act (section 12-38-101, et. seq., C.R.S.) or hold a license in another state and be practicing in Colorado pursuant to the nurse licensing compact (section 24-60-3202, C.R.S); have successfully completed field experiences and a supervised practicum as prescribed by the preparing institution, including experiences with school age children in a community health/public health or school setting.
+To be endorsed as a school nurse, an applicant must hold an earned associate's, bachelor's or higher degree in nursing from an accepted institution of higher education or one have successfully completed 3 years of practical experience working with school aged children and completed a nursing education program for a Registered Nurse (RN) or Bachelor's of Science in Nursing (BSN) program recognized by the U.S. Secretary of Education as a specialized accrediting agency, such as but not limited to the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN); have successfully completed the requirements for and; and hold a valid RN license to practice professional nursing in Colorado pursuant to the provisions of the Colorado-Nurse Practice Act (section 12-38-101, et. seq., C.R.S.) or hold a license in another state and a valid multi-state license and able to practice be practicing in Colorado pursuant to the nurse-Nurse licensing Licensure Ceompact (section 24-60-3202, C.R.S); have successfully completed field experiences and a supervised practicum as prescribed by the preparing institution, including experiences with school age children in a community health/public health or school setting.

 The initially licensed school nurse must participate in an approved induction program that will enable the nurse to be knowledgeable about and able to demonstrate the competencies specified below, which have been endorsed by the American Nurses' Association and the National Association of School Nurses as standards of care and the standards of professional performance for school nurses.

-- 7.05(1) The school nurse is knowledgeable about the standards of care of school nursing practice and is able to: - 7.05(1)(a) assess student health status using data collected from the student, parent, school staff and other relevant health care providers. - 7.05(1)(b) conduct basic screening programs to identify potential health issues that may affect a child's ability to learn. - 7.05(1)(c) conduct physical assessments and specific screening tests, counseling and conferencing to determine the physical, social and mental status of the student. - 7.05(1)(d) assess the school environment and program(s) to determine modifications that are necessary to address student health and safety needs.
+7.05(1) The school nurse is knowledgeable about the standards of care of school nursing practice and is able to:

+7.05(1)(a)-assess student health status using data collected from the student, parent, school staff and other relevant health care providers.

+7.05(1)(b)--conduct basic screening programs to identify potential health issues that may affect a child's ability to learn:

+7.05(1)(c)conduct physical assessments and specific screening tests, counseling and conferencing to determine the physical, social and mental status of the student; and

+7.05(1)(d) assess the school environment and program(s) to determine modifications that are necessary to address student health and safety needs.